rust-lang/rfcs/active/0000-allocator.md

 cost in a language like Rust where the relevant size is often already immediately available as a compile-time constant).

-To accomplish the above, this RFC proposes a `RawAlloc` interface for managing blocks of memory, with specified size and alignment constraints (the latter was originally overlooked in the C++ `std` STL).
+To accomplish the above, this RFC proposes a [`RawAlloc` interface][`RawAlloc` trait] for managing blocks of memory, with specified size and alignment constraints (the latter was originally overlooked in the C++ `std` STL).
 The `RawAlloc` client can attempt to adjust the storage in use in a copy-free manner by observing the memory block's current capacity